bids-standard/execution-spec/src/ui.md

 they conform, together with some additional optional fields.
 Descriptors SHOULD be simply named as name.json.

-## List of relevant base Boutiques properties and their role within BIDS Applications.
+## List of relevant base Boutiques properties and their role within BIDS Applications

 | Field name          | Requirement Level | Data type | Description                                                                                                                                                                               |
 |---------------------|-------------------|-----------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|